abpframework/abp/docs/en/release-info/migration-guides/abp-8-1.md

 > This script is for the SQL Server database.
 You can change it for your database.

-> The table name `SaasTenants` is used for ABP commercial Saas module. `AbpTenants` is for the ABP open-source Tenant Management module.
+> The table name `SaasTenants` is used for ABP Saas module. `AbpTenants` is for the ABP open-source Tenant Management module.

 ```sql
 UPDATE SaasTenants SET NormalizedName = UPPER(Name) WHERE NormalizedName IS NULL OR NormalizedName = ''